salilab/imp/doc/ref/introduction.md

 - output to a C++ stream or printed in Python
 - meaningfully put into Python dictionaries or C++ hash maps

-### Backwards compatibility and deprecation ### {#introduction_backwards}

-IMP tries to maintain backwards compatibility, however, this is not always feasible.
-Our general policy is that functionality that is deprecated in one release (e.g. 2.1) is removed in the next one (2.2).
-Deprecated functionality should produce warnings when use (e.g. compile time messages for deprecated macros and runtime messages for deprecated functions called from Python).
-In addition, bugs discovered in deprecated functionality are not fixed.

 # Where to go next # {#introduction_next}

 Probably the best thing to do next is to read the [kernel/nup84.py](kernel_2nup84_8py-example.html) example.